 serology research: using capillary vs. venous blood samples

-Capillary blood is drawn by using a small lancet to prick a person's finger (or upper arm, above the knee, etc.).
-The blood drop is then collected via a sampling tool like a Mitra® device.
+Capillary blood is sampled by using a small lancet to prick a person's finger (or upper arm, above the knee, etc.).
+The blood drop is then collected via a sampling tool like a Mitra® device or the hemaPEN.

 Capillary vs. Venous Blood: What’s the Difference?

 For the most part, capillary and venous blood can be used for the same serology applications without affecting the validity of the test results.
 There are some small differences in hemoglobin and hematocrit levels measured in each.
 These differences may vary in significance depending on things like a person's gender and the iron levels in their blood, for example.

 Capillary blood also usually has significantly higher blood glucose levels than venous blood collected from the same person.
 However, tests comparing how well each type of blood performed when screening for antibodies for measles showed that both types were equally reliable for this purpose.
 Capillary blood samples have proven to be very useful in antibody studies of influenza and other viruses as well.

 Capillary blood’s proven reliability in antibody testing means the finger-stick method for dried blood sampling can be used to conduct serology studies of viruses, such as SARS-CoV-2.

 Serology studies are one of the primary ways we investigate contagious diseases, to investigate the antibodies developed in response to viral infections.
 Serology using microsamples can tell scientists which antibodies are produced after a person is infected with a particular virus, as well as how long those antibodies might remain over time to protect the host from reinfection.